rpmuller/ePubs/WP1.md

 > hands with blood, or followed strife and forsworn himself, he
 > must wander thrice ten thousand years from the abodes of the
 > blessed, being born throughout the time in all manners of mortal
-> forms, changing jme toilsome path of life for another.
+> forms, changing one toilsome path of life for another.
 For the
 > mighty Air drives him into the Sea, and the Sea spews him forth
 > upon the dry Earth; Earth tosses him into the beams of the
 > blazing Sun, and he flings him back to the eddies of Air.
 One takes